KaliedaRik/sc-screen-recorder/README.md

 ### Self hosting the web page
 The web page is hosted on GitHub - [kaliedarik.github.io/sc-screen-recorder](https://kaliedarik.github.io/sc-screen-recorder/):
++ Designed for use on the desktop; use on mobile devices is not in-scope for this MVP.
++ Keyboard accessibility is definitely in-scope!
 + Built in vanilla HTML, CSS and Javascript.
+No frameworks.
+No toolchains.
 + No sign-in or registration required.
-The page is offered free under the MIT licence.
-+ No tracking!
+Also: no tracking!
 + The web page can be self hosted by forking this repo and deploying to the user's own servers or, alternatively, run locally on the user's device.
+The code is offered free under the MIT licence.
 + Users are free to develop and improve the code in any way they see fit.
 If anyone wants to build a better product from this code (and monetise it) ... go for it!

 ### Key files